joseph-flinn/site/frontend/posts/startup-2025-kickoff.md

 career growth and promotion, but at the cost of diversity and balance of experiences in life.

-In any job, there is always a risk of finding a misalignment between where I want to be and the direction that the organization for is going.
+In any job, there is always a risk of finding a misalignment between where I want to be and the direction that the organization is going.
 With the massive amounts of energy invested in career growth, finding this misalignment ends in pretty extreme burnout, requiring months away from the industry to dig my way out.